 The formula, which is based on the FICO® credit-scoring model, breaks down as follows:

 Typically, if your credit score falls in the uppermost range, most lenders and creditors will consider you to be an excellent credit risk, and may extend the best credit offers to you.
 If your score is in the lowest range, it may be extremely difficult for you to obtain a loan on any terms whatsoever.

-You should check your credit history and credit score regularly, so that you know where you stand before you apply for a credit card, a car or home loan or even auto insurance.
+You should view your credit score from Equifax to better understand your current credit position.
 That way, you can decide whether to pursue a credit application now or wait until your credit history and credit score improve.

 1 The credit scores provided under the offers described here use the Equifax Credit Score™, which is a proprietary credit model developed by Equifax.
 The Equifax Credit Score is intended for your own educational use.
 It is also commercially available to third-parties along with numerous other credit scores and models in the marketplace.
 Please keep in mind third parties are likely to use a different score when evaluating your creditworthiness.
 Also, third parties will take into consideration items other than your credit score or information found in your credit file, such as your income.

 2 Equifax Credit Report and Score retail price is $15.95.
 We will require you to provide your payment information when you sign up and we will immediately charge your card $15.95.
 Product is active for 30 days once purchased.
 Cancellation is not applicable to one-time report products and we do no offer refunds.